Intermesh/groupoffice-docs/using/search.rst

    John Doe

 It will find anything with John* AND Doe*.
-So also "Jonathan" for example becuase of the automatic wildcard.
+And also "Jonathan" for example becuase of the automatic wildcard.

 If you want to search for a phrase then you can use quotes::